Manuperezro/YogaCourses-MSP4/README.md

-Bugs -Tumbdnail.image

-Bug -Sections Modal (Sections HTML), I was using the wrong object in the Video Modal Foreign key

-Bug -hero video, It wasn't working because the video was storage in the media_root file, I did move into the static, and create a folder named video.
-Also used the {% load static %} tag and them simply used the relatifve phile path of the video.mp4 in the vide src

-Developing testing = BDD => To TEST THE DATABASE with models I used db Borwser and (Video 6.
-Section 3 Using fixtures to provide initial data for models in Database) python3 manage.py loaddata categrories.json

 # Rock Bristol Yoga On  Demand

 # A responsive web apllication where the users can PURCHASE Yoga courses in Video format.